 Since 2000, the proportion of non-elderly disabled applicants has declined by 14.5%.
-It is worth noting that a high proportion of the non-elderly disabled applicants are required to apply to BHA per shelter program rules, while most elderly applicants are not similarly compelled.
+It is worth noting that some non-elderly disabled applicants with families are required to apply to BHA per shelter program rules, while most elderly applicants are not similarly compelled.
 Non-elderly disabled applicants who are in shelter programs typically also receive professional support in completing the application, whereas such support may not be readily available to elderly applicants.